cvxgrp/qcml/README.md

     nosetests scoop

 should run the simple unit tests.
+These tests are not exhaustive at the moment.
+Although the project name is QCML, this module refers to itself by its old name, `scoop`.
+This unfortunate turn of events will be rectified.

-A sample script showing the usage of SCOOP can be found in `main.py`.
-Running `python main.py` after installing SCOOP will display a rewritten problem.
+The only working sample scripts are `qcml.py` and `main.py`.
+The others refer to the old implementation.
+The `main.py` script takes command line arguments and emits Matlab code used to call ECOS.

 Features
 ========